 I should state up front that I’m not anti-medication.
-Medication is needed and life changing for some.
-However, many people are interested in the following: What can I do now to alleviate anxiety?
+Medication can be necessary and life-changing for some people.
+However, many people ask an important question: “What can I do right now to manage my anxiety?”.

 Yes.
 This is the tool kit that I recommend.